zommerfelds/MiniLevelEditor/README.md

 - [x] Easily increase tileset size wthout messing up project
 - [x] Warning for when there is no server connected
 - [x] Undo and redo
-- [ ] Bug: Prevent Phaser from loading twice at startup
 - [ ] Bug: Level doesn't update if you delete the current level
 - [ ] Tile editor (define new tiles)
 - [ ] Allow to define properties (for tiles and levels)